-Equally important, if you find that foodstuffs are passing their expiration dates before you get a chance to use them, clean them out as often as need be.
+Equally important, if you find that foodstuffs are passing their expiration dates before you get a chance to use them be sure to clear them out before they become toxic waste.
 Don’t let old food sit around stinking up the fridge, because bad smells are tough to remove from a refrigerator.

 Start with the Door